AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-31-eleventy-build-info/index.md

 Alternatively, you could return a single JavaScript date object and create 11ty filters to format it at the template level.
 This would require more work from each template, so I've opted to instead calculate that information upfront before supplying it to all my templates.

 ## 2. Reading the Version from `package.json`

 {% aside %}
+**Edit**: Before writing this article, I was not aware that 11ty already exposes your `package.json` to templates via the `pkg` global data variable, as noted in the docs on [Eleventy supplied data](https://www.11ty.dev/docs/data-eleventy-supplied/).
+You can either access `pkg.version` directly or use the approach described below.
+{% endaside %}

+{% aside %}
 If you don't update your `version` regularly and don't intend to show it in your templates, you can [skip this step entirely](#3-getting-the-latest-commit-hash).